Saudi Arabia Personal Data Protection Law (KSA PDPL) Compliance Services by Hala Privacy

 07

-The Personal Data Protection Law (PDPL) gives individuals a.k.a Data Subjects, specific rights over their personal data.
+The Saudi Personal Data Protection Law (KSA PDPL) grants individuals, known as Data Subjects, a set of enforceable rights over their personal data.

-Key Compliance Steps for Personal Data Protection Law (KSA PDPL)
+Compliance Obligations Under Saudi Personal Data Protection Law (KSA PDPL)

 Unauthorized Disclosure/Publication